01 of 05

 Prepare the Stuffing and Turkey

-Thaw the turkey if it's frozen; this takes 2-3 days in the refrigerator.
-Season the turkey with salt and pepper and set aside.
+- Thaw the turkey if it's frozen (this takes 2 to 3 days in the refrigerator).
+Season the thawed turkey with salt and pepper inside and outside, and set aside.

 02 of 05

 Roast the Turkey Breast

 - Then place the filled breast on its side in the pan.
 You can tie the breast together with kitchen twine (white cotton only please) or just leave it as is.

 - Pour 1/2 cup to 1 cup chicken broth into the pan.
 Rub softened butter all over the turkey and place in the oven.
 Roast for about 2 hours.